duktig-solutions/Duktig-microservice-php/docs/references/coding-standards.md

 # Coding Standards

-**Duktig.Microservice** Project provides coding standards and rules for developers which are very important to follow.
+**Duktig PHP Framework** Project provides coding standards and rules for developers which are very important to follow.

 Files
 ---